WISDM: Women in Innovation and STEM Database at MIT

 A social and service organization founded in 1913 to foster connections among women at the Institute.
 The more than 1,400 women currently identified as members represent a broad range of ages, cultures, talents, and roles in the MIT community.
 Their diversity enriches their experiences and strengthens the League.
 The League offers Institute women opportunities to participate in a wide variety of programs and projects.
 All newcomers, whether new to the Institute or new to awareness of the League, are welcome.

-Offers friendly and affordable English Conversation Classes for women in the MIT international community.
-Classes meet on campus from 9:15am-11:00am, Tuesdays and Thursdays, through the academic year.
+Offers friendly and affordable english conversation classes for women in the MIT international community.
+Classes meet on campus from 9:15–11 am, Tuesdays and Thursdays, through the academic year.

 Annually supports from one to three women undergraduates.
 Funds for this award are generated through endowment income and proceeds from the Furniture Exchange and craft fairs.